On contractibility of the Gelfand spectrum of semigroup measure algebras

-\ In the paper \cite{S} it was shown that the Gelfand spectrum (equipped with the Gelfand topology) of the algebra of complex bounded measures on the additive semigroup $[0,+\infty)$ is contractible.
+In the paper \cite{S} by A. Sasane it was shown that the Gelfand spectrum (equipped with the Gelfand topology) of the algebra of complex bounded measures on the additive semigroup $[0,+\infty)$ is contractible.
 Several applications of this result are mentioned in \cite{S}, too.
 The main goal of this note is to give a simple proof of a generalization of the main result of \cite{S} to general semigroups.
-Actually, we give sufficient conditions for a semigroup measure algebra to have contractible Gelfand spectrum and show that for a wide class of semigroups these conditions are also necessary.
+Actually, we give sufficient conditions for a semigroup measure algebra $\mathcal{M}(S)$ to have contractible Gelfand spectrum $\Delta\mathcal{M}(S)$ and show that for a wide class of semigroups these conditions are also necessary.
+On the other hand, we show that for a nontrivial locally compact Abelian group $G$ the space $\Delta\mathcal{M}(G)$ is noncontractible.

 In the following $S$ stands for an Abelian semitopological locally compact semigroup with unit $e,$ and let $\mathcal{M}(S)$ be the algebra of all complex bounded regular Borel measures on $S$ with respect to the convolution (see, e.g. \cite[Chapter 5]{GMcG})